-The euro was flat at $1.1180 despite weaker second-quarter German gross domestic product data as the quarter-on-quarter contraction was largely expected.
+The euro was flat at $1.1180 despite weaker second-quarter German gross domestic product data.
 Moreover, the year-on-year figure was higher than economists polled by Reuters predicted.

 Traders are waiting for the first estimate of eurozone GDP data, due at 0900 GMT.
 A Reuters poll forecasts that second-quarter GDP growth remained unchanged at 0.2% quarter-on-quarter and at 1.1% year-on-year.

 Sterling was also steady, last flat at $1.2056, and little changed against the euro at 92.73 pence.
 However, current levels suggest investors aren’t willing to take the pound away from the multi-year lows it reached last week.

 Reporting by Olga Cotaga; aditional reporting by Stanley White; editing by Larry King